dorex96/flutter_app_cibo/CONTRIBUTING.md

 1. Create a feature branch: `git checkout -b feature/your-feature`
 2. Make your changes
-3. Run tests and linting
-4. Submit a pull request with a clear description
+3. Submit a pull request with a clear description

 ## Code Quality

-- Write tests for new features
-- Ensure all tests pass
 - Update documentation as needed
 - Keep functions small and focused
 - Use meaningful variable and function names